scipy-conference/scipy_proceedings/papers/scott_collis/collis.rst

 So the xnw_radar has a variety of data fields, including 'reflectivity' with the actual moment data stored in the 'data' key with 8800 time steps and 801 range gates.
-Data on instrument pointing is stored in x_nw.azimuth and x_nw.elevation while the centerpoint of each range gate is stored in x_nw.range.
+Data on instrument pointing is stored in x_nw.azimuth and x_nw.elevation while the center point of each range gate is stored in x_nw.range.
 Again these are dictionaries with data stored in the 'data' key.
 Methods in Py-ART can append fields or modify data in existing fields (rare).

-The vital key is a 'Babelfish' layer which ingests a variery of formats into the common data model.
+The vital key is a 'Babelfish' layer which ingests a variety of formats into the common data model.
 As of writing table :ref:`formats` outlines compatibility.
 Wrapping NASA's Radar Software Library opened a large number of formats.

 .. table:: Py-ART formats. :label:`formats`